Jack

 ocean, is disclosed.
 The vehicle comprises a

-temperature-responsive material to which a hydraulic fluid is
+temperature-responsive material to which a hydraulic fluid

-as soon as the temperature-responsive material changes
+fluid as soon as the temperature-responsive material changes

 density.
-The storage compartment is connected with a hydraulic
+The storage compartment is connected with a

-compartment to the hydraulic motor.
-An energy storage
+storage compartment to the hydraulic motor.
+An energy

-temperature-responsive material.
+area of the temperature-responsive material.

 Description